posmikdc/posmikdc.github.io/_projects/cond_permutation.md

 perm_df <- cbind(perm_X, taxi_df[,2:4])
 ```

 We have obtained a permuted data frame.
 Let us now turn to the test statistic: A logistic regression model.
 Note that the logistic regression model only iterates through the `M + 1` column vectors of permuted pickup origin.
 Interestingly, [Berrett et al., 2018](https://arxiv.org/pdf/1807.05405.pdf) propose a slightly different fix if Z is categorical.
 Namely, "there is a simple and well- known fix for this problem: we can group the observations according to their value of Z, and then permute within groups."
 We decided against this approach because our logistic regression model accounts for the conditional dependence.
-Thus, permuting within each group of Z, i.e. within cold and warm months, would be redundant.
+Thus, permuting within each group of $$Z$$, i.e. within cold and warm months, would be redundant.

 ```{r}
 # Create an empty matrix to store the coefficients